Commuting

 The COVID-19 pandemic isn’t over, but companies across the country are figuring out how to get back to normal.
 We won’t be returning to the status quo, though.
 In 2020, working from home became mainstream, and as it turns out, we all really liked it.
 Working from home, at least some days of the week, is likely a trend most companies will continue.
-Whether you’ve decided to permanently shutter your central office location, or develop a hybrid working model, the question remains: how will you administer your employee mileage reimbursement policy?
+Whether you’ve decided to permanently shutter your central office location, or develop a hybrid working model, the question remains: how will you administer your employee mileage reimbursement policy

 Perhaps you haven’t given this matter serious consideration, especially if you already have an existing policy.
 That’s sufficient, right?
 Well, as working arrangements evolve and hopefully settle into a new normal, will a pre-pandemic employee mileage reimbursement policy still be applicable moving forward?
 Now is the time to review and update your expense policies to ensure that they align with the IRS’ tax guidance and clearly explain what can and can’t be reimbursed.